Home / About Us / Park Projects and Plans

 View a map of all parks receiving Lilly Endowment funds here.

 Below are some current and upcoming park projects.
+Details about these projects can be found here.

 Projects in Progress